adamrenklint/nbextify/.docs/README.md

 When running Browserify with ```--no-bundle-external```, the output still contains both internal and external require calls, making it impossible to run the bundle through Browserify again.

-This post-processor module will mangle all internal require calls, leaving all external ones, making the bundle ready to be required and browserified as any other module.
+This post-processor plugin will mangle all internal require calls, leaving all external ones, making the bundle ready to be required and browserified as any other module.

-Note that this is **not a Browserify transform** - it is a simple post-processor that accepts input via STDIN and prints the result to STDOUT.

 ## Installation